jboss-developer/jboss-developer-shared-resources/guides/USE_JBDS.md

 ## Known Issues for JBoss EAP Quickstarts

-You may see one or more of the following errors or warnings when you import quickstart projects into JBoss Developer Studio.
+You may see one or more of the following errors or warnings when you import quickstart projects into Red Hat CodeReady Studio.

 * **JRE System Library Problem: Build path specifies execution environment JavaSE-1.6.
 There are no JREs installed in the workspace that are strictly compatible with this environment.**

     The JBoss EAP 6 quickstarts demonstrate Java EE 6 features and are built on Java SE 6.
-JBoss Developer Studio requires Java 8 to run, but is still capable of launching runtimes with various versions of Java.
+Red Hat CodeReady Studio requires Java 8 to run, but is still capable of launching runtimes with various versions of Java.
 You can ignore this warning, or you can install a JDK 6 on your machine and add it to the Eclipse Java Runtime Environment by choosing `Preferences` --> `Java` --> `Installed JREs`.

 * **JPA Problem: No connection specified for project.
 No database-specific validation will be performed.**